-When you arrive in town, stop at the Frederick Visitor’s Center to pick up brochures and maps for all the fun things you’ll see and do.
+When you arrive in downtown Frederick, stop at the visitor center to pick up brochures and maps for all the fun things you’ll see and do.
 If you haven’t decided what to do yet, this is the place to figure it out!
 There’s a great film with lots of ideas and plenty of interpretive exhibits so you can hone in on your interests.
-The visitor’s center is open daily from 9-5:30 pm, has free 3-hour parking and is located right next to the train station — another reason Frederick is a great hub and spoke city.
+The visitor center is open daily from 9-5:30 pm, has free 3-hour parking and is located right next to the train station — another reason Frederick is a great hub and spoke city.

-Tip: Take a self-guided walking tour or arrange for a guided tour (ask at the visitor’s center for a map or a tour) to really see Frederick’s history and architecture come alive through stories and legends.
-After all, you’re walking the same streets once walked by Benjamin Franklin, Abraham Lincoln, Robert E. Lee and Francis Scott Key, so the stories are pretty incredible.
+Tip: Take a self-guided walking tour or arrange for a guided walking tour (ask at the visitor center for a map or a tour) to really see Frederick’s history and architecture come alive through stories and legends.
+After all, you’re walking the same downtown Frederick streets once walked by Benjamin Franklin, Abraham Lincoln, Robert E. Lee and Francis Scott Key, so the stories are pretty incredible.

 Relax in the park.

 Just steps from the Visitor’s Center, you’ll already be in one of the prettiest parts of downtown Frederick — Carroll Creek Park.
 A 1.3-mile waterway flows through the middle of the park surrounded by winding walkways, artistically designed bridges and luscious landscaping.

 What began as a flood control project has quickly become the heart of Frederick, and you’ll see people strolling, biking and enjoying this park at all hours of the day.

 Art and utility are weaved together so beautifully in Carroll Creek Park, so keep your eyes open for surprises!